ovska/FlameCsv/docs/docs/attributes.md

 }
 ```

+> [!NOTE]
+> The following are implicitly treated as required:
+> - Properties with `init` setter
+> - Constructor parameters without default values

 The `required`-keyword is not recognized by the library.
 Create an issue if you have a need for it.

-> [!NOTE]
-> `init`-only properties, and parameters without a default value are implicitly required.

 ## Field order